Is mail delivered on Election Day? - NewsBreak

 If you are voting by mail, keep in mind that the US Postal Service recommends mailing your ballot at least one week prior to your state’s deadline, and some states may recommend allowing even more time.

 States also vary when it comes to whether or not the ballot must reach election offices or be postmarked by a specified deadline.
-If you still haven’t mailed your ballot as of Election Day, you should check your local election guidance to find a designated drop-off place, such as a drop box or a polling center.
+If you still haven’t mailed your ballot as of Election Day, you should check your local election guidance to find a designate drop off place, such as a drop box or a polling center.

 For the latest election news and results, click here.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.